-The western side of Providenciales is naturally an excellent place to prey on vessels, as the high elevations monitoring a surprisingly encompassing portion of the western Caicos Banks and western Turks and Caicos Barrier Reef, and the deep water route around it.
+The western side of Providenciales is naturally an excellent place to prey on vessels, as the high elevations offer a view over a surprisingly encompassing portion of the western Caicos Banks and western Turks and Caicos Barrier Reef, and the deep water route around it.
 As much of the coasts and bays of the western side of the archipelago are very treacherous with shallows and reefs, the ability to hide and escape pursuit was likely great.

 A popular attraction today at West Harbour Bluff is Split Rock and the "Pirate Cave".
 This site has historical and geological interest, yet is not known to directly be tied to piracy.
-Lucayan artefacts were found in the cave, and the popular rock inscriptions on the cliffs above were mostly from the post Loyalist period, well after the most piracy in the islands ended.
+Lucayan artefacts were found in the cave, and the popular rock inscriptions on the cliffs above were mostly from the post Loyalist period, well after most piracy in the islands ended.

 West Caicos was a point of contact for many early European explorers, including Captain John White.
 This was likely due to the ease of access to the island on the western coast, which offered deep yet sheltered water close to land (at what is now the West Caicos Marine National Park).
 As such, the area was conducive to piracy and waiting for passing ships.

-It’s said that Parrot Cay, a picturesque private island between Providenciales and North Caicos, derived its name from “Pirate Cay”, and this small cay and nearby Dellis Cay, Fort George Cay, and Pine Cay have been utilised by many different groups throughout history, primarily for ease of access to brackish water ponds found near the northern coasts of the islands.
-It would have been very find, access, and move fresh water from other sources in the Turks and Caicos.
+It’s said that Parrot Cay, a picturesque private island between Providenciales and North Caicos, derived its name from “Pirate Cay”, and this small cay and nearby Dellis Cay, Fort George Cay, and Pine Cay have been utilized by many different groups throughout history, primarily for the ease of access to brackish water ponds found near the northern coasts of the islands.
+It would have been very hard to find, access, and move fresh water from other natural sources in the Turks and Caicos.